Leonardo (Teenage Mutant Ninja Turtles): 2003 animated series

-Not wanting to worry his family, Leonardo decided to not tell them about his true feelings about their final battle against the Shredder, although he open up to April and Usagi about his problems.
+Not wanting to worry his family, Leonardo decided to not tell them about his true feelings about their final battle against Shredder, although he open up to April and Usagi about his problems.
 However, Leonardo ended up making his family concern for him anyway and they didn't like his attitude.
 Eventually, Leonardo finds inner peace under the guidance of the Ancient One, who trained Splinter's sensei, Hamato Yoshi.
-From their final battle with the Shredder, Leonardo was the only Turtle to sustain truly lasting damage; part of the shell on his upper left shoulder had its edge shorn.
+From their final battle with Shredder, Leonardo was the only Turtle to sustain truly lasting damage; part of the shell on his upper left shoulder had its edge shorn.
 Nevertheless, he is the most skilled of the Turtles, being the only one trained by two ninja masters, capable of facing and defeating Karai, the new Shredder, in a one-on-one fight, as well as defeating all three of his brothers at once in a sparring match.

 In the fifth season, of the eight acolytes under the Tribunal's training, Leonardo is the only one who does not receive a weapon from the Spirit Forge.
 It is implied that his spirit is his weapon, and anything he holds is merely an extension.
-(This was hinted at in previous seasons.)
 His otherworldly form is that of a dragon, a rare form, unheard of in someone his age.
 It is shown destroying evil guarding the second artifact.
 This avatar is first shown in "More Worlds Than One".
 His brothers later exhibit dragon avatars as well.
 In the fifth episode "Beginning of the End", he is given the sword "Gunjin" (one of the Fangs of the Dragon that commands the "White Flame of the Dragon King") by the wounded Faraji, who believes the sword was meant to be Leo's.
 Leo returns Gunjin in episode 12 "Enter the Dragons" when Faraji returns to help battle the Tengu Shredder because he believes the sword truly belongs to Faraji.

-In the Fast Forward season and the Back to the Sewers season, the damage that occurred to Leonardo's shell as stated above has somehow been repaired.
+In the Fast Forward season and the Back to the Sewers season, the damage to Leonardo's shell was repaired.

 Leonardo is trained not just by Master Splinter but the Ancient One himself, Hamato Yoshi's trainer and adoptive father.
 From then on, Leonardo is far more experienced and skillful at even more complex ninjitsu moves than even Splinter, Raph, Mikey, and Donnie all at once.
-In the third part of the first season episode series "Return to New York", he cuts the Shredder's head off in a one-on one-duel in Shredder's domain.
+In the third part of the first season episode series "Return to New York", he cuts Shredder's head off in a one-on one-duel in Shredder's domain.